 Government Bans Luxury Imports, Plans to Regulate Basic Commodity Imports

 On September 3 the Yemeni government announced a range of policies intended to address the demand for foreign currency in the local market and facilitate imports of basic commodities.
-These policies, slated to go into effect on October 9, included a temporary ban on the importation of luxury goods, including all cars.
+These policies included a forthcoming temporary ban on the importation of luxury goods, including all cars.
 Luxury goods, however, currently make up only a small fraction of import demand, and thus this policy is unlikely to be felt significantly in the currency market.